Mechanism of Breathing: Definition, Diagram, Functions

 • Lung compliance on the other hand deals with the ease with which the lungs can expand and dilate given some pressure.

-• Accessibility of the lungs can be affected by the degree of elasticity of the lung tissues, the quantity and nature of the surface tension-reducing agents (surfactants), and the presence of diseases such as pulmonary fibrosis.
+• Accessibility of the lungs can be affected by the degree of elasticity of the lung tissues, and the quantity and nature of the surface tension-reducing agents.
+This leads to disorders in respiration.

 • Lung compliance is an index of work that the respiratory muscles need to do to achieve a certain level of ventilation.